novika-lang/novika/README.md

 Novika is a novel interpreted programming language, somewhat related to Forth, Red/Rebol, Self, and Lisp.

-> Novika [organizes](doc/BlockOrg.pdf) and evaluates forms.

-This branch is the most recent (10th) prototype implementation of Novika.

-Most notable features of Novika include:

-* It's weird, one of the weirdest languages you'd find.
-Brainfuck was a joke, but Novika isn't.
-Novika seems simple to explain (speaking from personal experience here), but in reality, it damn isn't.
-At the extremes, simplicity comes at a cost.

-* Almost no syntax: Novika is tokenized, but there is not much syntax to talk about.
-There is only one kind of syntax error, missing closing bracket.

-* Small amount of core *forms*: blocks, decimals (aka numbers), quotes (aka strings), booleans, and a few more. *Block* is something you are going to see a lot in Novika.

-* Code is data, and data is code.
-Homoiconicity is a polluted term, but you knew this would be coming in such kind of language didn't you? :)

-* As data, blocks can be arrays, or stacks with an insertion point, or dictionaries (ordered hash maps mapping form to form), or anything in-between.
-Blocks also hold continuations.
-Individual continuations are blocks as well.
-Each consists of two sub-blocks: the stack block (a block used as a stack), and a code block (the block whose contents is executed).
-See, blocks are everywhere.

-* Blocks are also objects in Self sense of the word, if you manage to capture them.
-  And at runtime, they may act as symbol tables for code in them.
-If seen as symbol tables, blocks are lexical in terms of hierarchy, but dynamic in terms of scope contents.
-In other words, the content of scopes does not get captured; instead, their hierarchy does and is exactly the *block hierarchy*.

-* Runtime macros: you can access your caller and (literally) modify it so that it executes what you want next.
-Or do something to its stack.
-After all, everything is a block.

-* In spirit of Forth, it can rise in level quite quickly.
-You start with `swap`s and `rot`s and `dup`s and `|to`s (read: cursor tos), and through `|slideRight`s (cursor slide rights) and `ahead`s and smaller infixes like `each:` and `map:` get to expressions like `1 to: 100 map: [ 1 + ] without: even? each: echo`, then find yourself writing HTML `html [ h1 [ 'Hello World!' class: 'fg-red-300' ] ]`, and finally arrive at translating words with Google Translate and exploring synonyms for similarity with words already in the Novika dictionary using Wiktionary — and writing code in Icelandic, Spanish, Chinese, or Ithkuil.
-Words can parse and/or interpret all words that follow — they can contextualize what follows, through parsing literally or changing state, and such contextualization may or may not be deterministic.

-Yup.
-It's damn hard to even introduce.

 ## Examples

 Sieve of Eratosthenes: prints prime numbers in [2; 120].